miahmohd/thesis-qwc2-wps/qwc-custom/README.md

        yarn install

-3. Configure the WPS server URL in `static/config.json` (see [Configuration](#configuration)).
+3. Configure the pygeoapi server URL in `static/config.json` (see [Configuration](#configuration)).

 4. Run the development server:

        yarn start

-5. Open the app, click the hamburger menu, navigate to **Tools > WPS Client**.
+5. Open the app, click the hamburger menu, and navigate to **Geoprocessing**.

 ---

-## WPS Client Plugin
+## Geoprocessing Client Plugin

 ### Overview

-The WPS Client plugin provides a sidebar-based UI for interacting with an OGC WPS 1.0.0 server (designed for [PyWPS](https://pywps.org/)).
+The Geoprocessing Client plugin (`js/plugins/WpsClient.jsx`) provides a sidebar-based UI for interacting with an OGC API - Processes server.
 It supports:

-- Fetching and displaying all available processes via `GetCapabilities`
+- Fetching and displaying all available processes (`GET /processes`)
-- Rendering a dynamic input form based on `DescribeProcess` metadata
+- Rendering a dynamic input form based on the process schema (`GET /processes/{id}`)
-- Executing processes (synchronous or asynchronous, auto-detected)
+- Executing processes asynchronously with live progress polling
-- Displaying literal output results inline
+- Displaying results inline after completion

 ### Architecture